AmoloWashington/AmoloWashington/README.md

 - 👋 Hi, I’m @AmoloWashington
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... coding

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... programming
-- 📫 How to reach me ...
+- 📫 How to reach me ...0745969987/washingtonodhiamo2002@gmail.com

 <!---
 AmoloWashington/AmoloWashington is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.